StateFarm-STEM/hablogger/c/arduino/lesson4/README.md

   - wait for a satellite(s) to be acquired
 - You need to have the TinyGPSPlus library installed in order for the code to work, refer to the video further up this page for more help
 - The GPUs unit should have a solid red light when looking for satellites and start blinking when it connects with a satellite(s)
+- Swap the two data wires (TXD and RXD)
 </br></br>

 ### Need help?